marcpaterno/spack_retreat/plan-for-standard-builds.md

 In this document we describe a plan for how to make use of the software built, packaged, and distributed using Spack and related tools.
 The goals of this plan are several:

-1. It will allow the SciSoft team to build, package, and distribute to the experiments the software the teams develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
+1. It will allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
 2. It will provide the experiments greater flexibility in building software not provided in the suite of products delivered by the SciSoft team.
 It will also provide a clear path for sharing effort between experiments.
 3. It will provide more flexibility to allow experiments to support building their software stack on platforms or operating systems not directly supported by Fermilab, for example, at supercomputing facilities.